kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 ## Friendbot
 [Friendbot](friendbot.md) is a simple service that can create accounts on behalf of developers and will also fund them.
 Kin SDKs normally have this preconfigured and also allow developers to test a client app without immediately integrating the Python SDK back-end services.
 Friendbot is only available in the test environment.

-## Transaction fees
-By default, transactions on the Kin Blockchain are charged a minimal fee (1 Kin = 10E5 Fee).
-Developers can request to be added to a whitelist so their users will not be charged to execute transactions.
-It is important to submit transactions with the correct methods and parameters to take advantage of this Whitelisting service.
-Each SDK has specific methods to accomplish this.

 ## Where does the initial Kin come from?
 Apps will purchase their initial Kin balance or if they’re part of the [developer program](https://www.kin.org/developers/kdpapply/), will be granted an initial amount of Kin to get going.
 There is no function in the SDK to purchase Kin yet but in the future we intend to develop a module that enables connections to exchanges to buy/sell Kin.